GfSE/SAF-Specification/stakeholders.md

 * For what purpose is the system of interest developed or adapted?

   ***Rationale:  In my role, I need to check whether the project order is implemented correctly.***
+* How to involve a Stakeholder and to what degree?
+* In which life cycles is a Stakeholder involved in the project?
 * What are the HW components to be provided?
 * What are the SW components to be provided?
+* What are the consequences not considering a Stakeholder?
+* What are the consequences, if the Stakeholder’s concerns are not considered?
 * What are the system delivery standards?
+* What concerns does a Stakeholder have?
+* What impact does a Stakeholder have on the project?
 * What is the functional scope of each system delivery standard?
 * What is the rationale when requirements are not considered?
 * What is the risk involved with each development item?